leplatrem/besace/README.md

 Alice, Bob, and Carol spent the week-end together.

-1. Alice creates a new *Besace* folder, and gets a link https://mybesace.com/#ossa-teneas-doctum
+1. Alice creates a new *Besace* folder, by visiting the password-protected homepage
+2. She is redirected and gets a link (eg. https://mybesace.com/#ossa-teneas-doctum)
 2. Alice shares the link with her friends on a group chat
 3. The page shows an extremely simple interface: to *Upload* and *Download* files
 4. Alice starts uploading her files